 These values are the basis of our daily work.
 They affect our dealings within the company, but also with our suppliers, business partners and other external parties.
-They are available to all suppliers, customers and business partners on our website and to employees within the company itself.

 Cherry uses various management systems to ensure compliance with these values and rules.
 These include the binding Code of Conduct, and, for example, certification by DIN ISO 9000."